Skip to main content

 Eligibility

 We appreciate all talent and skills, and we welcome applicants of all backgrounds and identities.
-Our applications are open to both home and international students who meet the programme entry criteria.
-We can allocate up to 30% of our places to International Students; this is in line with the UKRI student eligibility criteria, as detailed in the UKRI Postgraduate funding guide
+In line with the UKRI guidelines, our applications are open to both home and international students who meet the programme entry criteria, with up to 30% of our places being available for international students.
+Further details on UKRI student eligibility criteria is detailed in the UKRI Postgraduate funding guide

 To be classed as a home student, candidates must meet the following criteria set out in the UKRI Training Grant Terms & Conditions: